This unheard Steve Jobs tape is part of an amazing trove of tech history

 In Rotenberg’s case, those memories aren’t entirely idyllic.
 “Steve was always one of my favorite people and greatest mentors,” he stresses.
 However, as pleased as Rotenberg was with how the meeting turned out, the behind-the-scenes aspect had been “one of the most hellacious experiences I’d had in my life, up to that point.”
 Rather than behaving like invited guests at a user group meeting, NeXT’s marketing people saw it as an opportunity to drape Symphony Hall in advertising banners and hand out brochures to arriving attendees, ignoring rules they’d agreed to follow. (“The purpose of your talk should be informational—not sales oriented,” instructed a guide Rotenberg had written for speakers.)

-After the event, Rotenberg made it known to NeXT that he was toying with writing a scathing exposé of the whole experience for the BCS’s magazine.
+After the event, Rotenberg made it known to NeXT that he was toying with writing a scathing exposé for the BCS’s magazine.
 That prompted a call from Jobs.
 “He said, ‘I hear you’re not very happy with me, Jonathan,'” Rotenberg says.
 And I said, ‘Well, matter of fact, that’s true.
 We had had all of these agreements and all these different things up front that have not been adhered to.’
 I summarized some of the different challenges.
 Then he said, ‘Well, you know, Jonathan, you can be an anal-retentive jerk sometimes.'”

 Rotenberg’s reaction: “‘Oh my God, I think he just paid me a compliment because it’s from one anal-retentive jerk to another.’
 It was the weirdest thing.
 I could not imagine a more obnoxious, stupid thing for him to say, but it actually made me feel better.
 And I decided not to write the article.”